live-clones/gmsh/benchmarks/speccpu/README.txt

 mesh model is used downstream in 3D workspaces and only needs to be sufficiently dense for CAD work, and not necessarily exact.

-Here are the current cmdlines used for reference benchmarks:
+Here are the current cmdlines used for reference benchmarks.
+The result of the benchmark is appended to a file with the same name as the .geo script, with the .geo extension changed to ".val".

 * refrate (single threaded, within 1.8GB memory footprint):